dnjayasinghe/JitFilt-PLL/README.md

  JitFilt-PLL Implementation

-## How to configure FTDI Serial modules.
+## How to Configure FTDI Serial Modules.
 We used FTDI 232RL as UARTS.
 Other UARTs may be compatible.

 The serial numbers of FTDI UARTs must be used in the JitFilt_UART_Checker C# program